c4-project/c4f/README.md

 #### Additional dependencies

-- To run most of ACT's scripts, you'll need GNU bash, GNU awk, and Python 3.7 or later.
+- To run most of ACT's scripts, you'll need GNU bash, POSIX-compatible awk, and Python 3.7+.
-  By default, the scripts expect these to be installed in `PATH` as `bash`, `gawk`, and `python3`.
+  By default, the scripts expect these to be installed in `PATH` as `bash`, `awk`, and `python3`.
 - To run test subjects as simulations using Herd, or on machines using Litmus7, you'll need [herdtools7](https://github.com/herd/herdtools7) (which is [available on OPAM](https://opam.ocaml.org/packages/herdtools7/)).